qosmio/88x2bu/README.md

 ### Linux Driver for the RealTek RTL8812BU and RTL8822BU Chipsets.

 - Driver Version: 5.8.7.2.36899.20200819 (Realtek)
-- Numerous updates from the Linux community
+- Plus numerous updates from the Linux community

 ### Supported Features: